 The primitivist version of Daoism, however, can religiously take a more assertive form that nature does endorse a particular normative dao, albeit not a human one (particularly one in discourse form).
 There is a single, constant, correct way of life that cannot be expressed or presented in practices, rules, narratives, maps, examples, songs or any other human or social form of communication and advocacy.
 It implicitly must be a super-human dao accessed via super-human epistemic capacities—mystical or esoteric dao.
 Though it is usually expressed as the natural dao, there is no obvious reason why there might not be multiple super-human daos.

 A different version of the primitivist interpretive line is that there are fully natural ways but that they require finer or more complex discriminations than normal humans are capable of.
 Humans could follow them, as it were, by luck or accident, but not reliably via any learnable pattern.
-Subtract the claims to superhuman epistemic capacities then interpretive hypothesis would yeild a combination of both natural realism and skepticism.
+If one subtracts the claims to superhuman epistemic capacities, then an interpretive hypothesis would yield a combination of both natural realism and skepticism.
 Still another possibility would be of naturalistic ways to do something that are humanly accessible—but in different ways to each different human or in each situation.
-There would be no learnable social formula that could be of any use and no one's having successfully done it could count as “knowing” it in the sense of being reliably able to do it again or in the sense of being able to teach others.
-In that case, the interpretation would be both realistic and relativist and mildly skeptical—most of us don't actually know and, though in principle we could do it on occasions, no one could know a reliable shareable process or content for acquiring that dao.
+There would be no learnable social formula that could be of any use and no one’s having successfully done it could count as “knowing” it in the sense of being reliably able to do it again or in the sense of being able to teach others.
+In that case, the interpretation would be both realistic and relativist and mildly skeptical—most of us don’t actually know and, though in principle we could do it on occasions, no one could know a reliable shareable process or content for acquiring that dao.

 A contrarian version expresses itself via deliberate flaunting or “reversing” all the norms and attitudes in the conventional dao.
 Laozi’s is the most famous example of this dao of reversal, though overtones can be found in Zhuangzi’s description of “the perfect” person or ability as one that is so incomprehensible and so irrelevant to our concerns that he appears as the opposite whatever we normally respect.
 The political consequence is still a government guided by a discourse dao—the systematic reversal of the dominant Confucian dao.

 Relativist (pluralist) or skeptical versions need not deny that there are norms for endorsing some daos over others, but would acknowledge that the norms of endorsing a dao constitute a distinct dao that we presuppose in choosing it.
 This meta-dao, by hypothesis, is also natural in being “actual” so the relativism involved need not be irrealism.
-Such relativism deserve the ‘Daoist’ appellation on the further ground that it entails that normative authority comes from higher-level dao, not from the Confucian-Mohist tiannature:sky.
+Such relativism deserves the ‘Daoist’ appellation on the further ground that it entails that normative authority comes from higher-level dao, not from the Confucian-Mohist tiannature:sky.
 However, actual nature gives us many candidate daos.
-It's conclusion, thus, is not that we should flaunt or violate nature, but that we simply cannot flaunt it.
-Any of the options actually available to us for guidance are components of both the natural and great daos.
+It’s conclusion, thus, is not that we should flaunt or violate nature, but that we simply cannot flaunt it.
+Any of the options actually available to us for guidance are components of both the natural and Great daos.
 Hence, “follow the natural dao” is empty (tautological) as a normative guide—a dao that does not dao.
 Whatever dao we choose will be a natural one, in virtue of being one we in fact can choose and “walk”.

 The naturalist, mystical, and intuitionist versions similarly draw differently nuanced conclusions from this analysis of the role of daos in nature and actual history.
-Intuitionism teeters toward the religious strain's claim of special epistemic access, but could be developed in an egalitarian and even a naturalistic way.
+Intuitionism teeters toward the religious strain’s claim of special epistemic access, but could be developed in an egalitarian and even a naturalistic way.
 Naturalism is inherently more egalitarian but tends, uncritically, to confuse being neutral with rejecting actually existing social dao.
-Mysticism's implications are, by definition, unclear.
+Mysticism’s implications are, by definition, unclear.
 Daoist mysticism tends toward what some call “external mysticism.”
-It arises from these reflections on the context sensitivity and normative complexity of dao rather than from some “inner” experience as of an inexpressible “oneness.”
+It arises from reflections on the context sensitivity and normative complexity of dao rather than from some “inner” experience as of an inexpressible “oneness.”
 If combined with some doctrine or a particular (discourse or non-discourse) dao, it tends to foster religious claims of superlative “access” to a mystically “correct” penetration of the complexity—though it may still claim that the insight is equally accessible to everyone.
-This access need not be mystical if it consists simply in giving up any attempt to determine how to guide one's behavior but even that counts as a dao—but probably contains a prescriptive paradox.
+This access need not be mystical if it consists simply in giving up any attempt to determine how to guide one’s behavior but even that counts as a dao—but probably contains a prescriptive paradox.

 Metaphysically, Daoism is naturalistic in that any first-order moral dao must be rooted in natural ways.
 It doesn’t characterize the natural dao as either physical or mental.
 Like the varieties of metaphysical naturalism that eschew both a commitment to realism or anti-realism, it simply accepts natural dao without a separate theory of whether it is real or not.